AdobeDocs/campaign-standard.sv-SE/help/channels/using/configuring-landing-page.md

    ![](assets/lp_parameters_3_temp.png)

-Du kan också ge alla besökare behörighet att komma åt landningssidan med hjälp av **[!UICONTROL Authorize unidentified visitors]** alternativ.
+Du kan också ge alla besökare åtkomst till landningssidan med alternativet **[!UICONTROL Authorize unidentified visitors]**.

 <!--Use the URL parameters to identify the visitors, using the **[!UICONTROL Authorize visitor identification via URL parameters]** option: then you must choose the loading key and map the filter parameters with the parameters of the corresponding URL.-->